coped/coped.github.io/README.md

 # Etch-A-Sketch
-JS based etch-a-sketch program.
+This is a JavaScript based etch-a-sketch program.
 To use, open the .html file in an internet browser.

-With CSS grid, a grid of squares (divs) is created within the grid container, and their individual colors change upon interaction with the mouse pointer.
+With CSS grid, a grid of squares (divs) is created and organized within the grid container, and they individually change to a random color upon interaction with the mouse pointer.

 You can also re-create the grid with your own size parameters.